About

 JUNO Award-winning composer Vivian Fung has a unique talent for combining idiosyncratic textures and styles into large-scale works, reflecting her multicultural background.
 NPR calls her “one of today’s most eclectic composers,” and The Philadelphia Inquirer praises her “stunningly original compositional voice.”

-Fung continues to grow her reputation for artistic ingenuity, with recent collaborations expanding how we experience her music.
-Her powerful song cycle Lamenting Earth, co-commissioned by the Kaufmann Center and premiered by Nicholas Phan, Jasper String Quartet, and Myra Huang, centers around poet Claire Wahmanholm’s prize-winning poem “O,” and reflects the fragile state of the earth’s environment.
-Ominous, commissioned and premiered by the Grossman Ensemble, portrays her experience with her mom’s recent diagnosis with dementia punctuations, pitch bends, and murmurings across the 13-member work.
+Fung continues to elevate her reputation for artistic ingenuity, with recent collaborations expanding how we experience her music.
+Her powerful song cycle Lamenting Earth premiered in 2024 with Nicholas Phan, Jasper String Quartet, and Myra Huang.
+Centering around poet Claire Wahmanholm’s prize-winning poem “O,” the 20-minute cycle reflects the fragile state of the earth’s environment.
+This work has been recorded by the performers to be released on Earth Day, April 22, 2026.
+Ominous, commissioned and premiered by Grossman Ensemble and conductor Jeffrey Meyer in 2024, portrays the composer’s experience with her mother’s recent diagnosis of dementia through punctuations, pitch bends, and murmurings across the 13-member work.

-Fung has received numerous awards and grants, including a 2025 Juno Nomination for “Classical Composition of the Year” for her String Quartet No. 4; a 2013 JUNO Award for “Classical Composition of the Year” for her Violin Concerto No. 1; the 2015 Jan V. Matejcek New Classical Music Award for achievement in new music from the Society of Composers, Authors, and Music Publishers of Canada (SOCAN); a Simon Guggenheim Foundation Fellowship; the New York Foundation for the Arts’ Gregory Millard Fellowship; and grants from NewMusicUSA, ASCAP, BMI, American Music Center, MAP Fund, American Symphony Orchestra League, American Composers Forum, and the Canada Council for the Arts.
+A recipient of numerous grants and awards, Fung received a 2025 JUNO Nomination for “Classical Composition of the Year” for String Quartet No. 4; the 2013 JUNO Award for “Classical Composition of the Year” for Violin Concerto No. 1; a Simon Guggenheim Foundation Fellowship; and grants from NewMusicUSA, ASCAP, MAP Fund, American Composers Forum, and the Canada Council for the Arts.
 She is an associate composer of the Canadian Music Centre and served on the board of the American Composers Forum.

-Many distinguished artists and ensembles around the world have embraced Fung’s music as part of their core repertoire, including the Chicago Sinfonietta, Philadelphia Orchestra, St. Paul Chamber Orchestra, Toronto Symphony, Montreal Symphony, National Arts Centre Orchestra (Canada), Detroit Symphony, Vancouver Symphony, San José Chamber Orchestra, American String Quartet, Staatskapelle Karlsruhe, Metropolis Ensemble, Civitas Ensemble, and Jasper Quartet, to name a few.
-Fung’s Glimpses for prepared piano has been championed by a diverse group of pianists, including Han Chen, Conor Hanick, Jenny Lin, Sarah Cahill, Margaret Leng Tan, and Bryan Wagorn.
-Conductors with whom she has collaborated include Yannick Nézet-Séguin, Alexander Shelley, Miguel Harth-Bedoya, Rebecca Tong, Peter Oundjian, Cristian Măcelaru, Mei-Ann Chen, James Gaffigan, Long Yu, Andrew Cyr, Rei Hotoda, Barbara Day Turner, Daniel Meyer, Edwin Outwater, Steven Schick, Gerard Schwarz, and Bramwell Tovey.
+Many distinguished artists and ensembles around the world have embraced Fung’s music as part of their core repertoire, including the Chicago Sinfonietta, Philadelphia Orchestra, Toronto Symphony, Deutsches Symphonie-Orchester Berlin, Philharmonie de Paris, National Arts Centre Orchestra (Canada), Vancouver Symphony, Zürcher Kammerorchester, San José Chamber Orchestra, American String Quartet, and Metropolis Ensemble, to name a few.
+Conductors with whom she has collaborated include Yannick Nézet-Séguin, Alexander Shelley, Rebecca Tong, Peter Oundjian, Cristian Măcelaru, Mei-Ann Chen, Gemma New, Andrew Cyr, Rei Hotoda, Barbara Day Turner, Marie Jacquot, Steven Schick, and Bramwell Tovey.

-Passionate about fostering the talent of the next generation, Fung has mentored young composers in programs at the London Symphony Orchestra, the Julliard School, American Composers Forum, Alba Music Festival, San Francisco Contemporary Chamber Players, and Cabrillo Festival of Contemporary Music.
-She has been a guest educator at many organizations including the Mostly Modern Summer Music Festival, the New York State School Music Association, the Longy School, and Luna Composition Lab.
+Passionate about fostering the talent of the next generation, Fung has mentored young composers in programs at the Juilliard School, Graham Sommer Competition, Alba Music Festival, San Francisco Contemporary Chamber Players, and Cabrillo Festival of Contemporary Music.
+She has been a guest educator at many organizations, including the Mostly Modern Summer Music Festival, SUNY Fredonia, and Luna Composition Lab.

 Born in Edmonton, Canada, Fung began her composition studies with composer Violet Archer and received her doctorate from The Juilliard School in New York.
-She currently lives in California with her husband Charles Boudreau, their son Julian and dog Coco.
+She currently lives in California with her husband Charles Boudreau, their son Julian, and their dog Coco.
 Learn more at www.vivianfung.ca.